 There was a distinct…porky smell in the kitchen, mixed with a boiled cabbage kind of dampness.
 Dolly glanced about suspiciously.
 The table and countertop were gleaming—too gleaming.
 Someone had definitely used the kitchen recently, for a private cooking party.

 Dolly knit her brows and chewed her lip.
 Was this another infraction of pandemic protocol?
 Would she be expected to hunt down the culprit and chastise her?
-She ticked off the most malcontent of her tenants: Jackie of course, but she and Ramona leaned heavily on take-out.
+She ticked off the most malcontent of her tenants: Jackie of course, but she and Ramona leaned heavily on packaged food.
 Lon, in their quest for solitude might be the culprit…or perhaps Sylvia’s daughter Patty, attempting to escape from the smothering parenting of Terry?

 Dolly shook her head and dismissed the mystery from her mind as she filled the kettle and got out the thermos.
 It could wait.